 There are a few reasons why your phone cannot detect your new SIM card.
 The usual reason is that the card was not inserted properly.
 So you need to make sure that the SIM card fits snugly into the tray.
 Since SIM cards are usually sold attached to larger wallet-size cards, removing the SIM card often results in bending and even breakage.
 Make sure to straighten a bent SIM card if that’s the case.

-In this article, I will lay out some of the techniques that I use for fixing the no SIM card error problem.
+In this article, I will lay out some of the techniques to fix the no SIM card error problem.

 How to Fix the No SIM Card Error in Android